Quantum thermalization must occur in translation-invariant systems at high temperature: EDGEs of shallow complexity at finite temperature

 \section{EDGEs of shallow complexity at finite temperature}

 While we have proven the thermalization of typical states in EDGEs, it remains to show explicit examples or at least the existence of these ensembles under physical conditions.
-At infinite temperature, they can be easily constructed --- the random product-state ensemble constitutes an EDGE~\cite{SM} regardless of the Hamiltonian.
+At infinite temperature, they can be easily constructed --- the random product-state ensemble constitutes an EDGE, regardless of the Hamiltonian.
 At finite temperature, however, such ensembles necessarily depend on the details of the Hamiltonian.
 In what follows, we prove that EDGEs of shallow complexity always exist at high temperature.
 We establish this in two steps.
 First, we show that, at high enough temperature, any maximally entropic ensemble (P3) of any complexity $\mathcal{C}$ (including the most stringent case $\mathcal{C}=0$) are Gibbs ensembles.
 Second, we show that whenever $\mathcal{C}(N)$ is shallow (P1), such ensemble is energy dispersed. \begin{lemma} For any geometrically local Hamiltonian and any choice of complexity $\mathcal{C}(N)$, there exists a constant threshold $\beta_*^{(\mathcal{C})}\geq \beta_*^{(\mathrm{sep})}$ such that any maximally entropic ensemble $\mathcal{E}_{\beta,\mathcal{C}}$ with complexity $\mathcal{C}$ and inverse temperature $|\beta|\leq \beta_*^{(\mathcal{C})}$ averages to the Gibbs state, $\E_{\psi}[\psi]=g_\beta$.
-Furthermore, the threshold temperature does not increase as the complexity increases: $\beta_*^{(\mathcal{C})} \geq \beta_*^{(\mathcal{C'})}$ if $\mathcal{C}\geq \mathcal{C'}$. \end{lemma} The statement follows directly from a recent result from quantum information theory.
-Reference~~\cite{Bakshi2024} proves that the Gibbs state of any local Hamiltonian below a threshold inverse temperature $\beta_*^{(\mathrm{sep})}>0$ is separable, by an explicit construction of a product-state Gibbs ensemble.
-Because the Gibbs state uniquely maximizes the von Neumann entropy, this ensemble is a maximally entropic ensemble with complexity $\mathcal{C}=0$ and thus any other maximally entropic ensemble at the same temperature also must average to same unique Gibbs state.~\cite{SM} As the complexity constraint is relaxed away from product states, the threshold temperature cannot increase.
-It is not clear if it strictly decreases, i.e., if the Gibbs state at lower temperatures can be unraveled into an ensemble of low complexity states.
-This question deserves future investigation.
+Furthermore, the threshold temperature does not increase as the complexity increases: $\beta_*^{(\mathcal{C})} \geq \beta_*^{(\mathcal{C'})}$ if $\mathcal{C}\geq \mathcal{C'}$. \end{lemma}